Kazimier Smith

 Welcome to my website.

 I am a PhD student at New York University's Stern School of Business studying the economics of social media.
-I am on the 2024 marketing job market.
+I am on the job market in the 2024-2025 academic year.
 My CV is available here, and my research is listed below.
 Feel free to contact me via email at kas1112@stern.nyu.edu.

 Working papers